-9 Products That Keep You Fresh and Stress-Free During Your Period
+9 Products to Keep You Fresh and Stress-Free During Your Period

 ThermaCare Heat Wraps

-To the contrary, you'd look kind of silly carrying a super-sized heating pad into work or on the subway.
+On the other hand, you'd look kind of silly carrying a super-sized heating pad into work or on the subway.
 When cramps are giving you hell, but you still have places to be, these mini wraps attach to your pants or underwear for relief on-the-go.

 Photo: